Old poly-and-Unitarians story rockets to top of Washington Post site

 In Friday's Washington Post, religion columnist Lisa Miller published an article that seems to have been mostly written eight or nine years ago.
 The article chides the Unitarian Universalist Church for putting up with, while being embarrassed by, the independent group Unitarian Universalists for Polyamory Awareness (UUPA), of which I'm a member.

 The article stems from the flap that occurred in 2004 when the San Francisco Chronicle noticed that the UUPA was presenting panels at the church's national General Assembly in San Francisco.
+(The article.)
 For this the religious right denounced Unitarianism, as it often does.
 The church's national office, the Unitarian Universalist Association (UUA) in Boston, felt thrown on the defensive, especially because some of its staff didn't like the sound of poly themselves, and it issued a statement that poly is not on the church's agenda.
-But the UUA cannot regulate member activities or set doctrine.
+But the UUA cannot control members' activities or set doctrine.
 UU-ism is a "congregational" religion, meaning that congregations govern themselves; the role of the national office is to support congregations and act as their voice rather than issue edicts.
 Not that UUs would pay attention to edicts anyway.

 The controversy died out, and almost nothing of it has been heard for years.
 Then this: